September is the most popular birthing month (holiday sexy-time, anyone?), so we know there are plenty of newly postpartum moms out there.

 For saggy bellies, The Spoiled Mama founder Tamara Johnson swears by Remodel Serum, which is a wonderful treatment for postpartum stretch marks, and contains hyaluronic acid that helps plump and tone skin.

-After the serum dries (only a few minutes), apply our toxin-free Tummy Butter to the area.
+After the serum dries (only a few minutes), apply our toxin-free Tummy Butter for stretch marks to the area.
 If you wish, follow with a postpartum corset for the support.
 Tamara did this for 8-10 weeks following her babies, and she swears by this routine:

 "I loved my Belly Bandit after giving birth.
 I had my hubby help me apply Remodel and Tummy Butter right away, and strap me into the belly band -- just lay down and cinch that bad boy around you!"While it may be slightly uncomfortable at first, Tamara says it's worth it: